-A leak is a flow of gas (or liquid) through the wall of a vessel (via an imperfection such as a hole, crack or bad seal).
+A leak is an undesirable flow of gas or liquid through the wall of a vessel via an imperfection such as a hole, crack or bad seal.
 Leaks require a pressure difference to generate the flow; they always flow from higher pressure to lower pressure.

-Leaks are pictured as going from positive pressure (inside an object) to outside (at atmospheric pressure).
-This is not always the case (a leak could be from atmosphere to inside an evacuated object), but it helps to think about it this way because the units and terminology are based on this model.
+Typically, leaks are thought of as travelling from positive pressure (inside an object) to atmospheric pressure (outside an object).
+This is not always the case as a leak could be from atmosphere to inside an evacuated object, but it helps to think about it in this way because the units and terminology are based on this model.

-For leaks of air into atmosphere, units are usually expressed as mm3 or cm3 (cc) per second or minute.
+For leaks of air into the atmosphere, units are expressed as mm3 or cm3 (cc) per second or minute.
 So 16.6 mm3/sec = 1 cm3/min.
-A bubble under water is about 30 – 50 mm3, so 1 bubble per second is about 30 mm3/sec or 2 cm3/min.
-A standard unit of leakage which takes account of air pressure is the mbarl/sec.
-(Millibar-litre per second).
+A bubble under water is about 30-50 mm3, so 1 bubble per second is about 30 mm3/sec or 2 cm3/min.
+A standard unit of leakage which takes account of air pressure is the mbarl/sec (millibar-litre per second).
 A leak into atmosphere of 1 mbarl/sec is equivalent to a volume leak of 1000 mm3/sec.

 Key questions at the start of any leak test requirement are:

 - What size is the component and what is it’s internal volume?

 - Does it have hidden internal volumes that may affect leak measurements?

 - Are the parts clean and dry?

 - Is there access to inside or is it a sealed unit?

 - Is it rigid or flexible?